-• To prevent damage, the electronic shift 4WD system is designed to engage 4x4 HIGH (4WD high) when the vehicle is moving.
-If the 4x4 indicator light does not illuminate when shifting a vehicle that is stationary, start the vehicle moving.
-Once the vehicle is moving, 4x4 HIGH (4WD high) will engage and the 4x4 indicator will illuminate.
+• To prevent damage, the electronic shift 4WD system is designed to engage 4x4 HIGH (4WD High) when the vehicle is moving.
+If shifted to 4x4 HIGH (4WD HIGH) while at complete stop, 4x4 may not engage and the 4x4 indicator may not illuminate until the vehicle is driven above 8 km/h (5 mph).